microsoft/edge-devtools-network-console/packages/devtools-network-console/README.md

 # devtools-network-console

-The front-end component for the Network Console Extension for Visual Studio Code.
+The front-end component for the Network Console tool.

-This project is not managed independently from the vscode extension.
+See [the root readme](../../README.md) for more information about how this component is designed.

 ## Notices